Published on July 19th, 2015 | by Pro Wrestling Stories0

 They gotta wrassle against the [best] competition in the sport.

 It’s no different than the guy who plays 5 or 6 years as an all-pro starting right guard for the Dallas Cowboys – and here comes the rookie in the camp and he beats the guy out of a job.
 Now, they still need this guy who was [there] for 5 or 6 years to back up this new man.

 If the guy who was all-pro just gave it all up and said, ‘Well I’m not staying with the cowboys ‘cos I’m not first string’, I don’t think the cowboys could go on to be successful.
 They gotta have the experienced and seasoned ball players, the ones that have gone up here and they’re coming down there, and they gotta have a bunch of ball players who are just starting here.
 And it’s the same in professional wrassling.

 So when I look at Bruno Sammartino or some of the other guys that people look at and say, ‘They’re not like they were ten years ago…’

 Maybe they’re not.
 But they’re probably making a bigger contribution to wrassling today than they did back then.”

-Though he will never get the chance to make a veteran impact as discussed in his 1983 shoot interview above, Brody’s contribution to professional wrestling continues to inspire to this day.
+Due to his death, Bruiser Brody will never get the chance to make a veteran impact as discussed in his 1983 shoot interview but his contribution to professional wrestling continues to inspire to this day.